bahmoudd/arch-install-guide/README.md

 +40G = As Last sector [ROOT Partition Size (you may use 20GiB if you have a small hard drive)] [simply press enter] = Linux filesystem

+c = Change partition label
+3 = Change boot partition's label (if you're dual-booting, this will be 7 instead) root = Set the boot partition label to be "root"

 n = New Parition
 [simply press enter] = 4th Partition
 [simply press enter] = As first sector
 [simply press enter] = As last sector [HOME parition size (takes up remaining hard drive space)] [simply press enter] = Linux filesystem

+c = Change partition label
+4 = Change boot partition's label (if you're dual-booting, this will be 8 instead) home = Set the boot partition label to be "home"

 w = Write partitions and quit
 ```